 Pour 1/5 packet of yeast into the jar.
 The measurement does not have to be exact.

 Place the air lock on the jar and shake the jar up and down for at least a minute to evenly distribute the yeast in the jar.

 You should see the yeast bubbling away in the cider.

 Put the jar in a cool dark place like a closet for at least two weeks.
 Then you can start checking it.
 The yeast will stop bubbling when it is done.

 We actually left ours in a little too long and it was very strong!
-We ended up adding more cider to our hard cider to make it sweeter, it was so strong.
+We ended up adding more cider to make it sweeter, it was so strong.

 Home Brew Ohio One gallon Wide Mouth Jar with Drilled Lid & Twin Bubble Airlock-Set of 2Red Star Red Star Premier Blanc Champagne Yeast (Pack of 10)Home Brewing Glass Beer Bottle with Easy Wire Swing Cap & Airtight Rubber Seal – 16oz – Case of 6 – by TiaboIPOW IP01115 Stainless Steel Fine Tea Mesh Strainer Colander Sieve with Handle for Kitchen Food Rice Vegetable, Set of 3